spectrum-health-systems/myavatool-web-service/doc/manual.md

-# CREATING A CUSTOM myAvatar WEB SERVICE
+# CUSTOM MYAVATAR™ WEB SERVICES
 If you are curious as to how the MAWS was created, or you are looking for some information on creating your own custom web service for myAvatar™, these are the steps I took.
 I'll be using the same naming conventions that I did with MAWS, so you should modify things as you see fit.

 ## BEFORE YOU BEGIN